-Table 5.9 Dublin Airport Passenger numbers 1995 - 2000
+Table 5.9 Dublin Airport Passenger numbers 1995 - 2000YEARNUMBER OF PASSENGERS%INCREASE

-YEAR NUMBER OF PASSENGERS %INCREASE

 1995 5.0 m -

 1998 11.6 m 132.0%

 1999 12.8 m 10.3%

+2000 14.0 m 9.4%

 Source: Aer Rianta

 Passenger growth continues at 7% annually and means that Aer Rianta will have to continue investing in the infrastructure to ensure that the airport meets the needs of all its passengers.
 Growth is gained through increased competition and route growth.
 In 2001, Aer Rianta predicted an increase of approximately one million extra passengers.
-This figure has to be revised as a result of the foot & mouth disease earlier in the first half of the year and more recently the impact of the Sept.
+This figure has had to be revised as a result of the impact of the foot and mouth disease in the first part of the year and more recently the impact of the Sept.
 11th atrocities in New York and Washington.